HLTH Code Complete Meal is a delicious shake that fuels your body with essential proteins, healthy fats, vitamins, minerals, and probiotics.

 Huel is a company that knows meal replacements!
 From the original Huel supplement drink to Huel Black Edition, and now this meal replacement – Huel Powder v3.0.
 It is similar to HLTH Code, but many will prefer Huel Powder v3.0 due to the price tag.
 It’s only going to cost you around $2 per meal, which is half the amount of HLTH Code.
 And while it’s cheaper, that doesn’t necessarily mean it lacks the powerful nutrients that made HLTH Code so good.

-For example, Huel contains 27 different vitamins and minerals, opposed to the 25 found in HLTH Code.
+For example, Huel contains 27 different vitamins and minerals, as opposed to the 25 found in HLTH Code.
 The two extra that are in Huel are Chloride and Choline.
 Don’t worry; Huel also has MCTs, omega-3s, omega-6s, probiotics, prebiotics, lutein, zeaxanthin, and BCAAs (amino acids).

 In each serving of Huel Powder v3.0, you’ll get 400 calories, 38g carbs, 29g protein, 13g fat, 7g fiber, and 20-40% the recommended daily amount of each vitamin and mineral.
 Compared to HLTH Code, that’s the same amount of calories, less fat, more protein, and plenty more carbs.